 Your Broker is working for you, not the Bank.
 Brokers have the skills, experience and tools available to get you a good deal, explain all the different options and make recommendations to you on how to maximise your repayments and to cut your interest bill.

-Through Finconnect, their Lending Manager has access to over 16 Banks, Including all of the big Banks.
-A Finconnect Lending Manager can evaluate what type of loan you need, such as:
+Through our association with Finconnect, their Lending Manager has access to over 16 Banks, Including all of the big Banks.
+Their Lending Manager can evaluate what is best for you from:

 - Variable/Fixed Rates